 Appointing an Executor

-An executor is the person responsible for gathering all your assets and then distributing them according to the instructions contained in your will.
+An executor is a person responsible for gathering all your assets and then distributing them according to the instructions contained in your will.

 Managing Your Affairs